rujuta-m2507/ADS_NM/ADS_phase 5/readme.md

 - The level of education among marginal workers.
 - The types of jobs marginalized workers are engaged in.

-## Contributing

-If you wish to contribute to this project or report issues, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 We would like to acknowledge the data sources and all contributors to this project who have helped in the analysis.

----

-*Note: Customize this README file with your project's specific details, and make sure to include a LICENSE file with your chosen licensing terms.*